 What to do if you can’t make your student loan payments

-Borrowers who are having difficulty managing their student loan payments have a number of options available to help make paying back their loans easier.
+If you have difficulty managing your student loan payments, you have a number of options available to help make paying back your loans easier.

 1. Change the due date

-If you are unable to make your student loan payment due to other monthly obligations like your rent, credit card, or other payments, you may be able to change your due date so that it falls at a different point in the month, when you know you will have the funds and fewer obligations.
+If you’re unable to make your student loan payment due to other monthly obligations like your rent, credit card, or other payments, you may be able to change your due date so that it falls at a different point in the month, when you know you’ll have the funds and fewer obligations.

 To request a change of due date, simply contact OSLA’s customer service department and explain your situation.